The Effects of Alcohol and Drug Abuse

-Though the short- and long-term effects of drug and alcohol abuse may vary from person to person, clearly many people currently suffer from the effects of abusing drugs and alcohol every day.
-Factors affecting the exact symptoms that are experienced may depend on a person’s age, gender, individual physiology, genetic make-up, and mental health condition.
+Though the short- and long-term impact of drug and alcohol abuse may vary from person to person, many people struggle with the ill-effects of abusing drugs and alcohol every day.
+Factors that influence the nature and severity of symptoms that are experienced may depend on a person’s age, gender, individual physiology, genetic make-up, and mental health condition, as well as environmental factors related to the family, school, and neighborhood.3,7

 And while some side effects are relatively mild, many abused substances lend themselves to severe and life-threatening outcomes, particularly as a person’s pattern of use progresses.
-Addiction is a particularly debilitating result of drug or alcohol abuse that can lead to significant impairment in many areas of a person’s life—from work to school and interpersonal functioning.
+Addiction is a particularly debilitating development associated with regular drug or alcohol use that can lead to significant impairment in many areas of a person’s life—from work to school and interpersonal functioning.4

-What Are the Short-Term Effects of Substance Use?
+What are the Short-Term Effects of Substance Abuse?

-Different substances affect the body in different ways, but all psychoactive drugs have chemical effects in the brain.
-The short-term effects that occur in drug users depend on the amount used, the potency or purity of the drug, and whether it is mixed with any other mind-altering substances.
-Drugs can affect a person’s thinking, mood, energy level, and perception.2 They may impair motor functioning, interfere with decision-making and problem-solving, and reduce inhibition, as well as cause a host of physical health problems.2
+Drugs and alcohol have various effects on both mental and physical health.
+The short-term effects may depend on the amount used, the potency of purity of the substance, and whether it is mixed or used in combination with any other mind-altering substances.
+Drugs and alcohol can affect a person’s thinking, mood, energy level, and perception.6 They may impair motor functioning, interfere with decision-making and problem-solving, and reduce inhibition, as well as cause a host of physical health problems.6

-Some of the more common substances of abuse include alcohol, hallucinogens, opiates, barbiturates, and inhalants, each of which produce their own unique short-term effects.
+Some of the more common substances of abuse include alcohol, hallucinogens, opioids, benzodiazepines, and inhalants, each of which produce their own unique short- and long-term effects.

 - Mood swings.